MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | *Owner*  | ✅ | ✅ | ✅ | ✅ | ✅ |
 | *Editor* | ✅ | ✅ | ❌ | ❌ (Exception: editing Quests *are* allowed) | ❌ |
 | *Tester* |  ✅ (using the VR Headset) | ❌ | ❌ | ❌ | ❌ |

+## Cloning a World

+<mark>TODO</mark> what happens with leaderboards, quests, PPVs, roles, etc. Who is allowed to clone a world

 ## World Snapshot